simongerula/despegar-flightsearch-automation-cypress/README.md

 It is a practical project, where the flight search is automated.
 Fully parameterizable from the console.
 At the end it makes a comparison with the minimum price established and also shows the lowest price found.

-### The automation has 7 tests.
+### The automation has 8 tests.
 1. Correct loading of the page.
 2. Selection of the type of trip.
 3. Selection of origin and destination.
 4. Selection of dates.
 5. Selection of passengers.
 6. Search successful.
+7. Does the search contain results?
-7. Price comparison.
+8. Price comparison.